Zulko/eagle.js/README.md

 #### Nested slideshow

+A nested slideshow can be an `inserted` one or an `embedded` one.
+If the nested slideshow's parent is a slideshow, then it's an `inserted` slideshow; if the parent is a slide, then it's an `embedded` slideshow.
-A nested slideshow can be a `inserted` one or a `embedded` one.
-A `embedded slideshow` would its own events and embedded styles, while a `inserted slideshow` does not.
+An `embedded` slideshow would have its own events and embedded styles, while an `inserted` slideshow does not. *Do not mix them up:* a `embedded` slideshow in will replace its parent slideshow, while a `inserted` slideshow inside a slide will simply not work.

 ### slide